john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

 # What are the basic components of a function?
 A function is comprised of: *function keyword, name, callsignature (with or without parameters), a main block of the function (where your code will go) inbetween curly braces.* To call a function, "call" the function name and pass any "arguments" that are needed.

+Below we have an example of a *function declaration* (which is one of serveral ways you can define a function) with the core components marked and explained in detail below that.

 <dl>
 <dd>